hildebrandmw/de10lite-hdl/README.md

 * `uart` - Update testbench to test `uart` directly.
 This somehow got lost some time in the past and needs to be redone.

-* `usb-blaster` - This is gonna take a lot of work.

 ### Projects
 All the things.